Consumer spending outpaced income — again

 That's why it was a welcome surprise when a group of organizers dropped by the car wash this summer to help her prepare for an immigration raid.

 She says she learned to have a designated place to go during a raid.
+Her co-worker, Omar, was also at the training.

-She says they taught him if ICE comes not to volunteer their names
+She says they taught him if ICE comes, not to volunteer their names

 to be quiet and not run away.